Make your move to Mainroad — Hiring Now!

 What is Mainroad doing to respond to changing conditions during a storm event?

-Weather can change rapidly in the Lower Mainland during winter which is why Mainroad is constantly monitoring weather and highway conditions.
-During a storm event, Mainroad crews will be working to clear the highway surfaces as quickly as possible.
-When temperatures permit, we will commence anti-icing operations with the goal of getting the compact snow off service area highways and roads.
-On primary routes, we will aim to have bare and black conditions from the completion of the weather event as quickly as possible however challenging weather will not always permit us to have bare and black conditions on secondary routes.
-During every storm event, Mainroad will provide the Ministry and Media with regular updates.
+Weather can change rapidly in the Lower Mainland during winter, which is why Mainroad is constantly monitoring weather and highway conditions.
+During a storm event, Mainroad crews work to clear highway surfaces as quickly as possible.
+When temperatures permit, anti-icing operations will commence with the goal of preventing and removing snow accumulations from the roadway.
+The aim is to achieve bare and black pavement conditions as quickly as possible after the weather event.
+During every storm event, Mainroad provides various stakeholders, including the Ministry of Transportation and media outlets with regular updates.

 Other Types of Winter Storm Response